Improved Weighted Matching in the Sliding Window Model: Introduction

-We first give notation and a discussion of Paz and Schwartzman's algorithm (with Ghaffari and Wajc's improvements) including its properties in Section~\ref{sec:Preliminaries}.
-Next in Section~\ref{sec:lb}, we show that the Paz and Schwartzman's algorithm is no better than a $3.5$-approximation lookahead algorithm.
-Our definition of refined-lookahead algorithms is then given in Section~\ref{sec:RLookahead}.
-We also establish the connection between refined-lookahead algorithms and sliding window algorithms in this section.
-Then, we show that the Paz and Schwartzman's algorithm is a refined lookahead algorithm with approximation factor $3+\varepsilon$ in Section~\ref{sec:Sliding}, which establishes our main result.
+\paragraph*{Outline} We first give notation and a discussion of Paz and Schwartzman's algorithm including its properties in Section~\ref{sec:Preliminaries}.
+The $(2+\varepsilon)$-approximation is presented in Section~\ref{sec:twoapprox}.
+The semi-streaming $(3 + \varepsilon)$-approximation via the refined lookahead algorithms is then given in Section~\ref{sec:threeapprox}.
 Finally, we conclude with open questions in Section~\ref{sec:conclusion}.